How to Burn MKV Movie Files to DVD on Mac OS X

 There is no getting around the fact that we are more likely to watch movies and TV shows using the big TV connected Internet network, or surf online using mobile devices these days.
 However, solid medium like DVD disc still has its position from time to time – whether it's for putting your movies onto the disc and watch on a standalone DVD player, or just for a regular data backup.

 One of its useful features is it enables you to create your own DVD with menu, text, scene selection and background music.
 It also has the option to export the project and create DVD folder as well as ISO image file for later burning use.
-Go try DVD Creator for Windows when you're using PC machine.

 Step 1: Load M4Vs